walterhiggins/WMPJS/book-outline.md

     /js self.foodLevel = 20

-This is a nice convenience when writing Javascript code which uses Java Types.
+This is a nice convenience when writing JavaScript code which uses Java Types.
 Let's revisit the code from earlier, this time using just property names instead of *get()* methods:

 @@listing arrow_v2.js Accessing JavaBean properties directly

 I personally prefer using just the property names rather than the get and set methods because I think the code is more readable but it's a matter of personal taste.
-If you feel more comfortable sticking to the Java convention of using the getX() and setX() (where X is some property) when working with Java types from within Javascript, then by all means use those methods.
+If you feel more comfortable sticking to the Java convention of using the getX() and setX() (where X is some property) when working with Java types from within JavaScript, then by all means use those methods.

 ### A Note on Style
 At the start of this chapter I suggested running the following code and said I'd explain how it works: